winitzki/scall/tutorial/programming_dhall.md

 However, once we execute that function call, the code embedded in the Church-encoded data will run a certain number of argument function calls, as that behavior is hard-coded.
 This is equivalent to traversing the entire data structure.

-As a result, the performance of programs will be often slow when working with large Church-encoded data structures.
+As a result, the performance of programs may be slow when working with large Church-encoded data structures.
-For example,  reversing lists of type `ListInt` takes time quadratic in the list length.
+However, lazy evaluation in Dhall makes Church-encoded data perform faster than expected.

-Let us run some timing tests to see this behavior  in Dhall.
+Timing tests show that `cons`, `headOptional`, and concatenation are actually $O(1)$ in time, while traversing the list is $O(N)$ (where $N$ is the length of the list).

-We will create a long list of integers and time some operations: adding one more integer (using `cons`), computing the sum of the list, extracting that integer via `headOptional`, and concatenating that list to itself.
+To verify this, we can create a long list of integers and time some operations: adding one more integer (using `cons`), computing the sum of the list, extracting that integer via `headOptional`, and concatenating that list to itself.

 First, let us implement helper functions for computing the sum of a `ListInt` and for concatenating such lists.